TV Aerial Installation Cost

 Grid Aerial Cost

-Grid aerials are quite unique in which they are flat panels, with all the elements hidden inside.
-It’s relatively uncommon to come across a grid aerial as they don’t work very well with digital TV’s.
+Grid aerials are quite unique in that they are flat panels with all the elements hidden inside.
+It’s relatively uncommon to come across a grid aerial as they don’t work very well with digital TVs.
 They also don’t have a significant gain on them, making them virtually useless in poor signal areas.

 Indoor Aerial Cost